EmperorDan/Glossary-of-tech-terms/Developmental-Lifecycles.md

 ## Waterfall (Sequential)
 ### Description:
-The waterfall model is a linear sequential flow.
-This means software inplementation follows a downward path.
-The path usually consists of, in order: Requirements, analysis, design, coding, testing, operation.
+The waterfall model follows a linear sequential flow.
+This means software inplementation follows a downward path (Like a waterfall, coincidentally).
+The path usually consists of, in order: Requirements, analysis, design, coding, testing, and operation.
 The idea of this cycle is that no process is begun, until the previous has been finished.
+This is useful for smaller projects that have a clear idea of what they are developing.
+And if used correctly usually ensures a robust application.
+This is due to the fact that you must complete one phase before moving on which means it must be functional.
 ### Advantages:
 - Very simple to understand, and use.
 - Easily managed due to it following a fixed path.